sunrise2075/frontend-nanodegree-arcade-game/README.md

 npm install --save-dev gulp-plumber gulp-connect jshint-stylish gulp-csslint

-2. Use the following command in the project directory to run it on your local machine:
+2. Use the following command in the project directory to run it on your local machine
 ```
 gulp
 ```